 Electrical insulating oil is the “life blood” of power transformers.
-The condition of the oil greatly affects the performance and the service life of transformers and other oil-filled electrical apparatus.
-A combination of electrical, physical and chemical tests are performed to measure changes in the electrical properties, extent of contamination and the degree of deterioration in the insulating oil.
-The results are used to establish preventative maintenance procedures to avoid costly shut downs, avoid premature equipment failure and to extend the service life of the equipment.
+The condition of the oil greatly affects the performance and service life of transformers and other oil-filled electrical apparatus.
+A combination of electrical, physical and chemical tests are performed to measure changes in the electrical properties, extent of contamination, and the degree of deterioration in the insulating oil.
+The results are used to establish preventative maintenance procedures to avoid costly shutdowns, avoid premature equipment failure and to extend the service life of the equipment.

 Dielectric Strength Breakdown Voltage (kV)(ASTM D1816, ASTM 877)

 This measures the electrical stress the oil can withstand.
 The presence of contaminants (including moisture) will lower the dielectric breakdown voltage.